Sexual abuse scandal in the Roman Catholic Archdiocese of Milwaukee: Reverend. Frederick J. Bistricky

 Starting in 1967, Reverend Frederick J. Bistricky was serving on the staff of St. Augustine Church in Milwaukee.
 In 1974, several parents wrote to the archdiocese about his behavior with their teenage boys.
-The boys had reported that Bistricky encouraged nudity among the boys and took photographs of them.
+The boys had reported that Bistricky encouraged nudity and took photographs of them.
 He also walked around nude himself.
 After receiving this information, Archbishop Cousins reprimanded Bistricky.
 When his inappropriate behavior continued, the archdiocese ordered him to seek counseling.
 However, he remained in ministry, serving in four more parishes.

 The archdiocese rediscovered Bistricky's file in 1997 and Bishop Sklba restricted him from ministry and from any contact with minors.
-In March 2002, a man reported that Bistricky had sexually assaulting him for four years, starting in 1968.
+In March 2002, a man reported that Bistricky had sexually assaulted him for four years, starting in 1968.
 Prosecutors determined that the crime was beyond the Wisconsin statute of limitations.
 In November 2002, at a public meeting, Archbishop Timothy Dolan was informed that Bistricky was still celebrating mass in a parish.
 Dolan said he would stop that immediately.
 Another victim came forward in 2005.

 Reverend Daniel A. Budzynski

 In 1973, Reverend Daniel A. Budzynski was assigned to the pastoral staff of St. Peter Claver Parish in Sheboygan.
-That summer, the archdiocese received its first allegation that Budzynski had sexually abuse a boy.
+That summer, the archdiocese received its first allegation that Budzynski had sexually abused a boy.
 Bishop Cousins put him on a leave of absence, then reassigned him in 1974 to St. Joseph Parish in Wauwatosa, Wisconsin.
 He was removed again in 1982 from Newman Parish in Stevens Point, Wisconsin and sent to a rehabilitation center for alcohol abuse and what was described as psychosexual problems.

 During a psychological evaluation in 1994, Budzynski admitted to abusing 30 young boys and girls.
-One victim reported that when was age seven in 1971, he forced her to perform oral sex on him in the church rectory.
+One victim reported that when he was age seven in 1971, he forced her to perform oral sex on him in the church rectory.
 A second 12-year-old victim reported him fondling her genitals when they were alone in a car in the 1970s.
 An 18-year-old college student said that Budzynski started rubbing his chest one evening when they were consuming alcohol alone.